mtl-brainhack-school-2018/GuidoGuberman/README.md

 The script would also need to call some fMRI tools in order to play around with the thresholds and generate masks from the activation peaks.

 ## EXTRA
-Given this once in a lifetime opportunity to interact with a large group of machine learning experts, I would like to take this script one step further.
-If the ratio of streamline count to
+Given this once in a lifetime opportunity to interact with a group of smart and distinguished individuals, I would like to take this script one step further.
+If the ratio of streamline count to tract spread is indeed a good measure of tract "reliablity", then it is possible to tweak the fMRI-based ROI to maximize this ratio.
+It would be interesting if this script (or a second one?) could generate a trimmed version of the ROIs that would be maximally "reliable".

 ## Deliverables
 Ideally, I would like to have the script entirely written by the end of the the BrainHack School.